OronNadiv/drnadiv.com/content/blog/the-health-benefits-of-a-whole-food-plant-based-diet/index.md

 id: 'drnadiv.com/plant_based_nutrition__the_why'
 title: 'The Health Benefits of a Whole Food Plant Based Diet'
 date: '2020-10-11T00'
-description: 'The data are clear!
-People who eat a plant-based diet are healthier.
-Children who eat the "Standard American Diet" have cholesterol fatty streaks in their blood vessels by age 10.
-The absolutely MOST important gift you can give your child is healthy nutrition!'
+description: 'The absolutely MOST important gift you can give your child is healthy nutrition!
+There are many ways to eat a healthy diet, and a well-planned plant-based diet is healthy and safe for children of all ages'
 featuredImage: './featured.jpg'
 category: nutrition
 tags: